 How to Qualify for Social Security Disability Benefits with Sarcoidosis

-Sarcoidosis is a relatively rare disorder, but the symptoms can make it very difficult for the people who have it to continue working.
-Sarcoidosis is an inflammatory condition that causes the immune system to overreact and start attacking the body.
-Small clusters of inflamed tissue called granulomas start to form throughout the body and can impact a person’s ability to function day to day.
-If you have been diagnosed with sarcoidosis and you have worked in the past and paid taxes and you expect that you won’t be able to work for at least 12 months you can file a claim for Social Security disability benefits.
+If you have been diagnosed with sarcoidosis and you have worked in the past, paid taxes, and you expect that you won’t be able to work for at least 12 months, you can file a claim for Social Security Disability benefits.
 The money from disability benefits can help you make ends meet while you can’t work.

 Medically Qualifying for Disability Benefits

-In order to be eligible for disability benefits you will have to provide medical documentation that shows you meet the criteria that the Social Security Administration has listed for a particular medical condition in their Blue Book.
-But there is no Blue Book listing for sarcoidosis.
-In order to qualify for disability benefits because of sarcoidosis you can submit medical documentation showing that you meet the criteria for another listing.
-For example, if you have sarcoidosis that has impacted your lungs you can qualify by meeting the criteria listed in the Blue Book for COPD or another lung impairment.
-The Blue Book requirements for COPD state that you must submit one of these tests in order to qualify for disability benefits:
+In order to be eligible for disability benefits you will have to provide medical documentation demonstrating you meet the criteria for a disease listed in the that the Social Security Administration (SSA) Blue Book.
+Sarcoidosis is not currently listed in the Blue Book.
+Therefore, in order to qualify for disability benefits because of sarcoidosis, you can submit medical documentation demonstrating that you meet the criteria for a disease that is listed in the SSA Blue Book.
+For example, if sarcoidosis has impacted your lungs, you can qualify by meeting the criteria listed in the Blue Book for Chronic Obstructive Pulmonary Disease (COPD) or another lung impairment.
+The SSA Blue Book requirements for COPD state you must submit one of the following tests in order to qualify for disability benefits: